 •Relax your jaw before bed.
 Using a warm washcloth on the face at night will help relax the jaw prior to sleep.
 Position it on your cheek in front of your earlobe to get maximum results.

 Bruxism can have significant effects on your teeth, TMJ, and overall quality of life.
-If you think that you may have a habit of teeth grinding, contact your doctor for TMJ today for a consultation.
+If you think that you may have a habit of teeth grinding, contact Dr. TJ Miller II for your consultation today.